Dromediansk/mp-blog/src/markdown-pages/development-journey.md

 So I finished the school and I was asking myself 'now what'?
 Shortly after state exam I got an offer to work as technical support in one IT company.
 I didn't have any technical background, but I can speak German and English, which was my huge advantage.
 I realized, that language skills are highly valuated by employers and if you know some, you are drastically increasing chances to get a decent job.
 And I am sure, my country is not the only example..

 Altough the job was not repulsive, I couldn't do technical support my whole life.
 I started to digging into programming and enrolled in courses about HTML, CSS and Javascript from [Codecademy](https://www.codecademy.com/) and [Freecodecamp](https://www.freecodecamp.org/).
-I also watched videos from [mmtuts](https://www.youtube.com/channel/UCzyuZJ8zZ-Lhfnz41DG5qLw) mostly about HTML and CSS.
-There is also slovak [course Webrebel](https://www.learn2code.sk/kurzy/webrebel-1-html-css-javascript) thanks to learn2code.sk.
+There are a lot of free videos on Youtube you can watch, f.e. from [mmtuts](https://www.youtube.com/channel/UCzyuZJ8zZ-Lhfnz41DG5qLw) and [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) about HTML and CSS.
+For Slovaks I can highly recommend course [Webrebel](https://www.learn2code.sk/kurzy/webrebel-1-html-css-javascript) thanks to learn2code.sk.

 ### Learning the whole ecosystem

+> " The strength of JavaScript is that you can do anything.
+The weakness is that you will. "
+> – Reg Braithwaite

 After tutorials mentioned above I knew only particles without whole ecosystem.
 I didn't feel confident to build a complex project or apply for a web developer job.
 The holes started to fulfill (and also overflow!) when I enrolled to [The Complete Web Developer - Zero to Mastery](https://www.udemy.com/the-complete-web-developer-zero-to-mastery/) led by truly great and authentic teacher Andrei Neagoie.
 The final project was full-stack based face recognition app and [this](https://sharp-shockley-0c9ce8.netlify.com/) is my version.